-As a result, you’ll have to jump between the control and settings app to adjust and configure settings on your computer.
+As a result, you’ll have to jump between the Control Panel and Settings App to adjust and configure settings on your computer.
 This is majorly inconvenient and time-consuming.

 Launch of Windows as a service

-Unfinished aspects of Windows Pro, such as the settings app or operating systems, may never be completed.
-This means that Microsoft may never fix many of the issues that currently exist in Windows 10 Pro.
+Unfinished aspects of Pro, such as the settings app or operating systems, may never be completed.
+This means that Microsoft may never fix many of the issues currently.

-When parts are missing from your Windows edition, it can be frustrating and a considerable inconvenience, especially when you’re paying a premium price for Windows Pro.
+When parts are missing from your Windows edition, it can be frustrating and inconvenient, especially when paying a premium price for Pro.

-Microsoft has delivered two excellent additions to Windows.
+Microsoft has delivered two excellent additions.
 Windows 10 Pro and Education each have their unique advantages and disadvantages.